cmaliwal/cmaliwal/README.md

 - 🤔 I’m looking for help with: While I am confident in my abilities, I am always open to learning from others and seeking help when needed.
 Currently, I am looking for help in mastering advanced data structures and algorithms and improving my understanding of system design principles.

-- 💬 Ask me about: I have a wide range of expertise in full-stack web development, including front-end technologies such as React and Angular, back-end frameworks such as Node.js and Django, and database technologies such as MongoDB and MySQL.
+- 💬 Ask me about: I have a wide range of expertise in full-stack web development, including front-end technologies such as React and Vue, back-end frameworks such as Node.js and Django, and database technologies such as MongoDB and MySQL.
 I am also familiar with blockchain technology and its various applications.

 - 📫 How to reach me: You can reach me through my LinkedIn profile or email me directly at chiragmaliwal1995@gmail.com.
 I am always available to discuss exciting new opportunities or collaborate on projects.
+I believe that my zeal for programming, dedication to learning, and unparalleled work ethic make me an invaluable addition to any team or project.
+If you're looking for a senior full stack software developer who is passionate, honest, and committed to delivering exceptional results, then look no further!

 - 😄 Pronouns: He/him